kiran74-ds/RL_with_unity_ML_agents/Tennis_MADDPG/README.md

 The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
 Each agent receives its own, local observation.
 Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

-Vector Observation space size (per agent): 8
+Observation space size (per agent): 24
-Vector Action space size (per agent): 2
+Action space size (per agent): 2

 The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Specifically,